health aware

 Shift Your Mindset

-Create a quick nighttime program to help the brain slow down.
-These seemingly simple acts encourage tranquility and assist in fighting too much pondering.
+Create a quick nighttime program to help with brain slowing down.
+Your brain gets ready for sleep via quiet reading, soft music, or light stretching.
+This can reduce overthinking and aid to prevent interruption of sleep.
+These seemingly simple acts encourage tranquility and assist to fight too much pondering.

 Mindfulness & Emotional Control